nanoframework/nanoFirmwareFlasher/README.md

 ```console
 No target name was provided!
 Using 'ESP32_REV0' based on the device characteristics.
 ```

+>Note: Please note that for ESP32-S2 targets is not possible to safely determine what's the best image to use.
+For this reason it's mandatory providing the appropriate target name with `--target MY_TARGET_NAME_HERE`.

 Some ESP32 boards have issues entering bootloader mode.
 This can be usually overcome by holding down the BOOT/FLASH button in the board.
 In case nanoff detects this situation the following warning is shown: